 Dan Phillips- a Huntsville artist and builder- created this 35 feet tall Cowboy Boot House from recycled and donated old junk material.
 The construction work of this building was finished in January 2017.
 Inspired by the big Hat 'n' Boots out in Seattle, Phillips always wanted to create live-in shoes that seen mostly in some classic fairy tales.
 However, most of the living area in the house is not actually in the boot, but in a tin-roofed bungalow attached to its backside.

 Photo Credit: Dalene Zender

-Conceived by architect Michael Reynolds, Earthship are ultra-sustainable homes made from materials such as aluminum cans, discarded tires and beer bottles.
+Pioneered by architect Michael Reynolds, Earthships are ultra-sustainable homes made from materials such as aluminium cans, discarded tires and beer bottles.
 The entrance brags beautiful stucco walls with polka-dots.
 The cans, bottles and old tires are filled with soil and then plastered over with natural mud to form an exceptionally strong material.
 Although the houses are not meant to depend on mechanical cooling or heating system, they have confirmed adaptability towards desert heat.
 Moreover, these buildings help to remove around 500 to 5,000 tires away from the landfill.

 Photo Credit: earthhomesnow.com

 Near the small Lindisfarne Island- also known as Holy Island- off the northeast coast of England, the local fishermen made adroit use of the materials they had on hand when constructing their sheds.
 They have turned a disused boat upside down into a shade, which shows ingenuity as well as a spirit of recycling and approaching scrap innovatively.